peterhudec/image-metadata-cruncher/README.txt

 == Changelog ==

 = 1.7 =
-* You can now also use the plugin in your code to extract and crunch metadata of an attachment post.
+* Now you can also use the plugin in your code to extract and crunch metadata of an attachment post.
 * The syntax highlighting should now work on every browser.
 * Fixed a bug when text inserted after the syntax highlighting has been disabled didn't get saved.